 Please note that Electronic transmission of data via our website (i.e. emails to us and using the electronic repeat prescription facility) may not be totally secure.
 Top of page

 If you have a dental problem the most appropriate person to contact is your dentist.
 If you require antibiotics or pain relief a dentist can write a prescription for these.
 GPs are not in the best position to deal with dental problems as they are not trained in dentistry nor do they have the appropriate equipment.
 The problem will recur unless properly assessed and treated by a dentist.
-If you do not have a dentist please telephone the Dental Helpline on 01463 704688 for advice on how to register.
-Further information regarding community dental services can be found on the Dental Services website.Top of page
+If you do not have a dentist please telephone the Dental Helpline on 08458332310 for advice on how to register or visit the website email@example.com.

 The Fit Note – Medical Statement of Fitness